Kiwihead15/workshop-jupyter-kedro/README.md

 __version__ = "0.1.0"
 ```

-3. Verify that the project can be installed as a Python library running `pip install --editable .`.
+3. Verify that the project can be installed as a Python library running `.
 4. Add the Kedro build configuration to `pyproject.toml`:

 ```toml